shubhcoding01/SccoffeeShop-code/README.md

 ## Project Overview

-MsCafe is a web application that offers an elegant, user-friendly interface for browsing our extensive coffee menu, placing online orders, and learning about our sustainably sourced beans.
-Whether you’re looking to order your favorite brew or learn more about coffee origins, MsCafe provides an excellent user experience for every coffee lover.
+ScCafe is a web application that offers an elegant, user-friendly interface for browsing our extensive coffee menu, placing online orders, and learning about our sustainably sourced beans.
+Whether you’re looking to order your favorite brew or learn more about coffee origins, ScCafe provides an excellent user experience for every coffee lover.

 ## Features
 - **Browse Menu:** Explore our coffee varieties with detailed descriptions and pricing.